logzio/go-metrics-sdk/README.md

 using the exporter that sends cumulative metrics data from the OpenTelemetry Go SDK to Logz.io using the Prometheus Remote Write API.

-This exporter is push-based and integrates with the OpenTelemetry Go SDK's [Controller](https://github.com/open-telemetry/opentelemetry-go/blob/main/sdk/metric/controller/basic/controller.go).
+This exporter integrates with the OpenTelemetry Go SDK's [Controller](https://github.com/open-telemetry/opentelemetry-go/blob/main/sdk/metric/controller/basic/controller.go).
 The Controller periodically collects data and passes it to this exporter.
 The exporter then converts this data into [`TimeSeries`](https://prometheus.io/docs/concepts/data_model/), a format that Logz.io